superherosteve1/trunk-recorder-vtt/deploy/k8s/README.md

 # Remote Kubernetes deploy (mirrors open-webui on this cluster)

 Trunk Recorder + HackRFs stay on the Mac.
-VTT runs in the cluster with an NFS volume for audio/CSV/GIS (same Synology pattern as `open-webui`).
-Call metadata can stay on SQLite at `/data/calls.db` or move to Synology Postgres via `DATABASE_URL` (see Postgres cutover below).
+VTT runs in the cluster with an NFS volume for audio/CSV/GIS Call metadata can stay on SQLite at `/data/calls.db` or move to Postgres via `DATABASE_URL` (see Postgres cutover below).

 ## Layout